krdesigns-com/krdesigns-com.github.io/_posts/2021-04-10-Installing-MonitorDocker-on-HA-Supervised-the-rightway.md

     # monitored_conditions:
 ```

-8. Reboot your Home-Assistant and if everything working correctly you should be able to get individual sensor appearing on your Home-Assistant states.
+8. Reboot your **Home-Assistant** and if everything working correctly you should be able to get individual sensor appearing on your Home-Assistant states.

 9. Thats its!
-Oh the best part for **docker-socker-proxy** it can run on a multiple Docker server, this wayyou could also monitor those containers too.
+Oh the best part for **docker-socker-proxy** it can run on a multiple Docker server, this way you could also monitor those containers too.
 For those machine you dont need to create a new certificate since you can used the same one that you just create for the first docker.
 IF you used the same one, you dont need a multiple certs directory for each server.

-P.S I include Monitor Docker config for you to follow:
+P.S I include **Monitor Docker** config for you to follow:
 ```yaml
 monitor_docker:
   - name: DockerOne